skafos/skafossdk/docs/components/apps.rst

 place for you to manage model(s), upload and download model versions, and deliver models to your iOS application using a specific environment.

-Each app has an :attr:`app-name` and a unique :attr:`app-id` that you can use to identify it.
+Each app has an :attr:`app_name` that you should use to identify it.